JoelNiklaus/LawInstruct/README.md

 ## TODOs

 - make overview tables and graphs describing lawinstruct (Joel)
-- Test why some datasets only have very few examples
-- Add Swiss Leading Decision Summarization and Citation Extraction (and maybe Doc2Doc IR) and MultiLegalNeg Datasets
+- Add Swiss Citation Extraction (and maybe Doc2Doc IR) and MultiLegalNeg Datasets
 - make huggingface dataset loading script better: enable dynamic loading of instructions in differing numbers of paraphrases and languages
 - double check that languages are correct (Arya)

+## Maybe later

 - use the same instruction banks for the same tasks if applicable (Lucia)
 - add more examples to the instruction banks and diversify them by looking at FLAN and Natural Instructions (Lucia)

-## Maybe later

 - put local data on huggingface hub (find them if they use the raw_data folder)
 - translate some answers into the 24 EU languages ==> save instructions and answers into different columns
 - do not use xP3 and natural instructions but only code and legal instructions because of figure